CRBC - AGILE IN BUILDINGS CASE STUDY #1

 Date: September 2019

 Floor Area: 2400m2

 Model showing the design for the new link corridor.

-Click image to download model to take a look around yourself.
+Click image to download the model and experience what it's like to look around yourself.

 Office interior design